Search

 If it’s your first race of the season – or your first triathlon full stop – make sure you’ve tried all your swim gear out before race morning.
 “Another big mistake people make is to not try your wetsuit and goggles out before race day,” Jonny says.
 “Make sure you’ve tried your wetsuit on – and swam in it – before your race.
 And don’t forget to test your goggles out to make sure they fit comfortably and don’t leak.”

 For experienced triathletes, nothing is going to add stress to race morning like putting your wetsuit on and discovering you’ve got a big rip in it after last season.
 And for beginners, swimming in a wetsuit can feel a little strange to begin with so you’ll want to make sure you’re familiar with it.
 Even if you’ve been using your goggles in the pool throughout your training.
 It’s worth testing them out in open water to make sure you can still see with any glare from the sun.
-You might need to opt for a pair of polarised goggles with a darker tint, or a wider lens so you can sight properly.
+You might need to opt for a pair with a darker tint, or a wider lens so you can sight properly.

 Swimming off course